survey-data-quality-lab/mission-possible/README.md

 # Mission Possible: Data Quality in Online Surveys

 Welcome 👋
-This repository accompanies the paper **“Mission Possible: Data Quality in Online Surveys”** and collects all materials needed to replicate or adapt our setup.
+This repository accompanies the paper **“Mission Possible: The Collection of High-Quality Data”** and collects all materials needed to replicate or adapt our setup.

 ## What’s inside